 If you are in the middle of a child custody dispute in Caldwell, it can be helpful for you to know what you should expect.
 If one parent is planning to move away, or one parent wants a larger role in the child’s life, child custody may become even more complex.

 Idaho bases custody decisions on the best interests of the child, going into the issue with no preconceived ideas about which parent “deserves” custody.
 In other words, it is never presumed that the mother would be the better parent, or that the father would be the better parent until all factors are considered, and it becomes clear which custody arrangement would be in the child’s best interests.
 The factors the judge will consider when deciding custody include the following:

+Your Caldwell child custody lawyer will work with you to gather the evidence and facts to present those factors to the court.
 After considering all the above factors, the judge will decide on legal custody and physical custody.
 Legal custody refers to decisions made on behalf of the child, usually in the areas of education, religion, and healthcare.
 Parents will generally share legal custody unless their relationship is so contentious that they would be unable to discuss these issues and come to the best solution for the child.
 Physical custody refers to where the child actually lives.